luisakatharina/SciPyProject/README.md

 - re
 - nltk

-## Data Preprocessing
+## preprocessing.py

-Luisa
+Cleans data and user input (e.g. everything to lower case, gets rid of stopwords, expands contractions), Vectorizes text --> creates feature Matrix, Splits data into train and test data set (80/20).

-## Classifiers + Evaluation
+## model.py

-- Naive Bayes: Luisa
-- KNN: Vanessa
-- Random Forrest: Shabnam
-- SVM: Isa
+Functions for all four classifiers (Naive Bayes, k-nearest Neighbor, Random Forest, Support Vector Machines): fits classifier, trains model, predicts test data.
+Seperate function to get correct classifier function based on string name of classifier.

 ## userInput.py

-The file has two functions: user_Input() and headline_Input() With easygui the headline input and which classifier the user wants is saved.
+The file has two functions: user_Input() and headline_Input() With easygui the headline input and which classifier the user wants is saved in seperate variables and then ouputted. headline_Input() used by user_Input(), they are seperated to create a loop if user whishes to input another headline after evaluating previous headline.

-## Plotting Evaluation + Dataframe
-ll
+## evaluation.py

+Model evaluated through classification report and confusion matrix in function evaluate_model().
+ROC_curve as well as AUC_score of model generated in function plot_roc() as further evaluation and comparison between models if more than one selected.

-## Main
+## main.py

-kk
+Makes use of all previous functions.
+User runs programm by executing main.py.

 ## Remarks on our Project